publisha/publisha.github.io/pages/multiplatform_at_home2.md

 Once you have located the file you can open in browser and then `save as source`.

 **Waiting for screencast in here**

+## Music

+I should mention finally that as another option you could add music to enhance the web page, but there are some issues to consider.

+You can only have one music file playing on the web page for the play.
+Only if you split the HTML into several sections (separate HTML files) can you incorporate different music for different Acts.

+Don't play the audio automatically; give the user the opportunity to play the music if they are so inclined.

+To this end, you will need to provide audio buttons (use the method above for the `button` code) and style this block of buttons so that they display in a fixed position as the page scrolls.